Breathe Easy With The Best Air Filter For Your Car

 Q: When should I change my air filter?

-A: The simplest answer is to check your car’s owners manual.
+A: The simplest answer is to check your car’s owner's manual.
 It will list a service interval and, in some cases, it will also list intervals for vehicles used in extreme conditions.

-Q: Air paper air filters recyclable?
+Q: Are air paper air filters recyclable?

 A: Most paper automotive filters are not recyclable.
 The paper is often coated and the frame would need to be separated from the medium.